aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

    # submit the code to the daemon
    calc_node = submit(VaspSiRelax)

-Saving the above contents to a new python file, i.e. ``test_calc.py``, we are now ready to acutally run the calculation.
+Saving the above contents to a new python file, i.e. ``test_calc.py``, we are now ready to actually run the calculation.
 One the command line simply execute the following command to start the calculation:

 .. code:: console